 Alexandra Pastollnigg is the founder of Fair Voyage, an online travel agency specialising in socially and environmentally responsible trips to lower-income countries.
 She believes that Covid has offered the industry “a once-in-a-generation opportunity to do things differently”, but governments must first lead the way with sustainable development plans and investments.

 Travel was already a low-margin, high-competition industry before the arrival of Covid-19.
-The pandemic has created further pressure, with consumers expecting low prices and free cancellations to tempt them back,
+The pandemic has created further pressure, with consumers expecting low prices and free cancellations to tempt them back.

 “Local travel agencies, tour operators and travel businesses haven’t had customers for a long time and are struggling to survive,” Pastollnigg says.
-“The harsh economic reality is that few businesses can afford to pay a sustainability premium.”
+“The harsh economic reality is that few consumers can afford to pay a sustainability premium.”

 Hence the need for government incentives.
 In the UAE, the Ras Al Khaimah Tourism Development Authority provides a case in point.
 The authority, established by the government of Ras Al Khaimah in 2011, has used the pause in international travel to strengthen the emirate’s sustainability focus.